Quality 4.0: Performance Excellence for Digital Transformation

 What I'm working on right now:

 Virginia Cyber Range - An ambitious undertaking seeks to provide common curriculum for high school, community college, undergraduate, and graduate learners in information security and cybersecurity management.
-I've been working with them to provide modules on Industrial Control Systems (ICS), Smart Cities, Security and Risk Management, and Ergonomics for Cybersecurity.
+I've been working with them to provide modules on Industrial Control Systems (ICS), Smart Cities, Security and Risk Management, Ergonomics for Cybersecurity, Statistics and Data Science for Cybersecurity, and Machine Learning for Cybersecurity.

 Production Systems (PS) Sector - We're developing a new exploratory and interdisciplinary curriculum in ISAT to help students navigate modern production and operations environments that are becoming increasingly driven by Big Data, networked supply chains, and intelligent systems in the Internet of (macro, bio, and nano) Things (IoT).
 The program has sustainability, social responsibility, and quality management at its core, and addresses topics from all four Society of Manufacturing Engineers (SME) pillars of manufacturing engineering: 1) materials and manufacturing processes, 2) product and assembly engineering, 3) manufacturing systems and operations, and 4) quality and manufacturing competitiveness.
 All students will be prepared to sit for three certification exams: the American Society for Quality (ASQ) Certified Quality Improvement Associate (CQIA), the ASQ Certified Quality Process Analyst (CQPA), and the Association of Technology Management and Applied Engineering (ATMAE) Lean Six Sigma (LSS) Belts.
-Our first students start Fall 2016.
+ATMAE awarded one Green Belt and six Yellow Belts to our first cohort (2016-2017).

 Design for Neurodiversity (DfN*) - Autistic people experience the world in a fundamentally different way than neurotypical people, and in many ways, we think (and act) more like computers than humans.
 Whereas affective computing seeks to detect and identify affective-cognitive states and help computers become more emotionally intelligent, Design for Neurodiversity explores how designers, product engineers, and quality managers can create products, processes, and environments that provide robust sensory and cognitive support for autistic people.
 Because the neurodiversity movement considers autism to be a normal variation of human cognitive processes, this work can help designers and developers create physical and cyber-physical systems that more universally satisfy stakeholders' stated and implied (current and future) needs.
 (Here's a well curated list of all the autism and autism research conferences.)